Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 ### Custom calendars

-To support custom calendars (like fiscal years, fiscal quarters, and so on), create an additional time spine table and configure it in YAML.
+To support custom calendars (like fiscal years, fiscal quarters, and so on), create an additional time spine and configure it in YAML.

 1. Add a new SQL file named `fiscal_calendar.sql` with the following content (or use your own custom calendar and configure it in YAML):
     <File name='models/marts/fiscal_calendar.sql'>